dotnet/runtimelab/src/docs/binding-closures.md

 ## Language Parity Mismatches

 None in particular.
-From a language standpoint, they both align in capability although the implementatioa are different.
+From a language standpoint, they both align in capability although the implementation are different.

 Swift has a delightful bit of syntax sugar that allows you to supply a closure at the call site in a way that it looks like inline code.
 If you have a function like this in Swift: